simonspa/resolution-simulator/README.md

 `telescope(std::vector<gblsim::plane> planes, double beam_energy, double material = X0_Air);`

 It defaults to the radiation length of dry air but can be replaced with other materials or with vacuum (`X0 = 0`) for comparison.

+### License and Citation

+Thi software is published under the terms of the GNU Lesser General Public License v3.0 (LGPLv3).
+Please refer to the LICENSE.md file for more information.